ewired/gjs-guide/docs/guides/gtk/gtk-tutorial/12-app-dev.md

 ---
-title: Settings Up Your Application Development Environment
+title: Setting Up Your Application Development Environment
 ---

 For developing packaged applications in GJS we highly recommend [GNOME Builder]().
 GNOME Builder can download the latest GJS version for you and provides support for developing secure, structured GNOME applications.